hopsoft/trix_embed/README.md

 ## Persistence

-You'll also need to ensure any embedded attachments are prepared for persistence.
+You'll need to ensure any embedded attachments are prepared for persistence.

 ```ruby
 class ContentController < ApplicationController